amirkarimi/amirkarimi.github.io/_posts/2016-10-20-back-to-ubuntu-from-arch.markdown

 Several month ago, I left Ubuntu for Arch.
 This post is about my experiences and the reasons that led me to move back to Ubuntu.

+**Update 2017-01-21**: As the VirtualBox bug, which made me go back to Ubuntu, is resolved, I couldn't resist going back to Arch.
+This time I tried *i3* instead of a full fledged DI and I'm very happy so far.

 <!--more-->

 ## Why Moving to Arch ##